Everyday (Orchestral Manoeuvres in the Dark song)

-"Everyday" is a song by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released in 1993 as the third and last single from their ninth album, Liberator (1993).
-Co-founder Paul Humphreys, who had left the group four years prior, is credited as a co-writer.
-"Everyday" was the only single from Liberator to miss the UK Top 25, charting at number 59.
+"Everyday" is a song by English electronic band Orchestral Manoeuvres in the Dark (OMD), released as the third and final single from their ninth album, Liberator (1993).
+The track dates to 1987, with OMD co-founder Paul Humphreys – who left the group two years later – receiving a co-writing credit.
+"Everyday" was the only single from Liberator to miss the UK top 25, charting at number 59.

-The accompanying music video features Sara Cox, who would later be known as a BBC Radio DJ.

 Reception

 Alan Jones of Music Week scored the single three-out-of-five, writing, "Jaunty, polished pop without a soul.
 Oh, for the more angst-ridden OMD of old.
 Still, it's the kind of song that will appeal to radio — very 'up' and sufficiently commercial to make the usual OMD splash."
 In a retrospective article, Classic Pop's Wyndham Wallace likened the track to a "horrifying" Stock Aitken Waterman pastiche.
 OMD frontman Andy McCluskey conceded, "Sadly it wasn't one of our better songs."